mrshawn191/aws-lambda-twilio/README.md

 6. You should now have a custom api endpoint that you can use in your client to access your lambda function

-## Demonstration
+## Live Demo

-The front-end application is hosted in heroku and is connected to the aws lambda function through the api gateway.
+The front-end application is a simple react application hosted in heroku.

-The link to the demo live is here - [Live demonstration](https://github.com/mrshawn191/serverless-twilio-example)
+The link to the demo live is here - [Live demonstration](https://frozen-beyond-34446.herokuapp.com/)

 ## Dependencies used